boseji/docker-examples/06_Multistage-Prod-build-go-web-app/Readme.md

   * Build run 2 times

-  * 2 Separeate docker files and corresponding images
+  * 2 Separate docker files and corresponding images

   * Maintain a copy of the executable on the Host